elblanco2/canvas-announcements/README.md

     ```
     Replace `your_script_name.py` with the actual name of the python file.
 4.  **Follow the prompts:** Follow the on-screen prompts to provide your Canvas details, course IDs, and announcement content.

-## Setup Example

-Here's an example of the setup and the prompt inputs: